Red Sox vs. White Sox MLB Betting Odds, Trends & Prediction

 Red Sox vs. White Sox MLB Betting Trends

-Red Sox are 1-4 SU in their last 5 games against Chi White Sox
+Red Sox are 6-2 SU in their last 8 games on the road

-Red Sox are 5-2 SU in their last 7 games on the road
+Red Sox are 1-5 SU in their last 6 games played on a Friday

 Red Sox vs. White Sox MLB BETTING PREDICTION

 Take the over.
-The over is 4-1 in the Red Sox’ last five games overall, is 6-2 in their last eight league games and has cashed in four out of their last five games when facing an American League Central opponent.
-On the other side, the over is 5-2 in the White Sox’ last seven games overall, is 6-1 in their last seven games played in the month of June and is 5-2 in their last seven games when playing as an underdog.
+The over is 5-1 in the Red Sox’ last six games overall, is 7-3 in their last 10 road matchups and is 7-2 in their last nine league games.
+On the other side, the over is 5-1 in the White Sox’ last six games overall, is 7-1 in their last eight games played in the month of June and is 8-3 in their last 11 home games played on a Friday.